xcart/xcart-docs/_pages/kb_en/modules/square.md

        <div class="column" markdown="span"><b>Production Mode On</b>![production.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/production.png)</div>
      </div>

-6. Do not close the Sqaure Developer Dashboard as you'll need to copy the application details to assign it to your X-Cart store.
+6. Do not close the Square Developer Dashboard as you'll need to copy the application details to assign it to your X-Cart store.

 ## Square Payments Addon Configuration